Reclaim public land in SW: expanding the Douglass Community Land Trust for community-led development

 Mayor, Muriel Bowser; Deputy Mayor of Planning and Economic Development, John Falciccio, Ward 6 Councilmember, Charles Allen; At-large Councilmember, Robert White; At-large Councilmember, Christina Henderson; At-large Councilmember, Anita Bonds; At-large

-The communal space at 425 M Street SW is scheduled to be redeveloped into Class-A apartments with no plan for relocation.
+The communal space at 425 M Street SW is scheduled to be redeveloped into Class-A apartments (598 units with 8% being affordable).
 The communal space has been an excellent addition to the neighborhood, as it's provided a free gathering space for residents, a place for residents to socialize with each other, a place for local vendors and artists, predominantly of color, to sell their products and perform, a place for residents of all incomes to obtain fresh, locally grown produce.
-To prevent the harm the loss of this space would have on the community, we are calling on the DC government to purchase the lots at 425 and 375 M Street SW, then transfer ownership to the Douglass Community Land Trust to allow for community-ownership and community-led development.
+We are calling on the DC government to purchase the lots at 425 and 375 M Street SW, then transfer ownership to the Douglass Community Land Trust to allow for community-ownership and community-led development.
 Community Land Trusts are democratically run, non-profit organizations that own land and lease access to it for permanently affordable housing and retail space.
 The Douglass CLT will establish a SW Chapter, that will be made up of SW residents, that will steward the land democratically and in the best interests of the neighborhood and justice.

 To: